stephenharris/Event-Organiser/readme.txt

 Event Organiser adds event management that integrates well with your WordPress site.
 By using WordPress' in-built 'custom post type', this plug-in allows you to create events that have the same functionality as posts, while adding further features that allow you to manage your events.
 This includes the possibility of repeating your event according to complex schedules and assign your events to venues.
 This can all be done through an intuitive user interface, which allows your to view your events in the familiar WordPress list or view all occurrences of your events in a calendar page in the amin area.

 = New Features =
+* Custom fields and metaboxes for venues
 * Improved add events link to menu option
-* Import Categories and Venues
-* Break a reoccurring event
 * Templates for widgets (syntax as for event list shortcode)
 * Time format option for full calender shortcode
 * Quick/Bulk edit event venue